 By EDD K. USMAN | @edd1819 | @bluestar0910 | SDN — Science and Digital News

-Comprising the BARMM) are Basilan, Lanao del Sur, Maguindanao, Sulu and Tawi-Tawi provinces, the cities of Cotabato, Lamitan, and Marawi as well as 63 villages designated as Special Geographic Area (SGA) in North Cotabato province (which itself is not part of the region).
+More projects are expected to be completed in the BARMM provinces of Basilan, Lanao del Sur, Maguindanao, Sulu, and Tawi-Tawi, and the cities of Cotabato, Lamitan, and Marawi, as well as the Bangsamoro region’s 63 barangays designated as Special Geographic Area (SGA) in North Cotabato which chose to join parliamentary setup in a plebiscite. (✓)